BlueBrain/Brayns/python/doc/source/jsonrpcapi/api_core_methods.rst

         "type": "object",
         "properties": {
             "model_id": {
-                "description": "Model to instantiate",
+                "description": "ID of the model to instantiate", "type": "integer",
-                "type": "integer",
                 "minimum": 0
             },
             "transforms": {
-                "description": "New instances transforms",
-                "type": "array",
+                "description": "Transformations to apply to the new instances", "type": "array",
                 "items": {
                     "title": "Transform",